 If you don’t want to ditch plastic water bottles, please at least try recycling them if that is an option in your area.

 5 – Bring your reusable cutlery set with you

 When you are outside of your home, avoid using plastic cutlery to eat food.
 You can easily bring your own silverware from home.
 I suggest that you wrap it up into a reusable cloth for it to stay clean.

-Some people choose to buy a reusable wooden or bamboo cutlery set.
+Some people choose to buy a reusable bamboo cutlery set.
 I understand why because it is lighter in your bag, but you don’t absolutely need it.

 You already have all you need at home.
 For instance, I used to bring my own silverware when I used to eat lunch at work.

 By doing so, you will save a ton of money from not having to constantly purchase plastic ware.
 You will also save the environment by not sending one-time-use plastic to the landfill.

 These 5 tips are easy ways you can reduce your waste today!